troughton/troughton.github.io/_posts/2018-09-21-spherical-gaussians.markdown

 <tr><td valign="top"><img src="/assets/spherical-gaussians/radianceSGNNRA.png"/><br/>RMS: 3.92593</td><td valign="top"><img src="/assets/spherical-gaussians/irradianceSGNNRA.png"/><br/>RMS: 0.670631</td><td valign="top"><img src="/assets/spherical-gaussians/irradianceErrorSGNNRA.png"/></td><td>Non-Negative Running Average</td></tr>
 </table>

-It's a marked improvement over the naïve projection, and, depending on the sample distribution, can be imperceptibly different from the least squares encoding.
+It's a marked improvement over the naïve projection, and, depending on the sample distribution, can be imperceptibly different from a standard least squares solve.
 And it all works on the fly, on the GPU, requiring only a per-lobe mean and weight to be stored.

 In these images, I'm using [Stephen Hill's fitted approximation for a cosine lobe](https://mynameismjp.wordpress.com/2016/10/09/sg-series-part-3-diffuse-lighting-from-an-sg-light-source/) to evaluate the irradiance for all encoding methods.